 But the job market has changed dramatically in recent years.
 Finding a job in the Middle Kingdom requires a little more resourcefulness than in your home country.

 In this article, we will teach you the ins and outs of the job-hunting labyrinth of China.
-Here you will learn the needed qualifications and prerequisites, a guide to its cities, thriving industries, and how to increase your luck of landing a good opportunity.
+Here you will learn the needed qualifications and prerequisites, a guide to its cities, thriving industries, and how to increase your chances of landing a good opportunity.

 Merely a few easy-to-find expat job platforms exist, like the longstanding eChinaCities, which also features numerous articles and channels on how to network your next job like a “Flexpat”.